deta/cloud-docs/docs/drive/sdk.md

 :::

 :::note
-  If you are using the `deta` npm package of `0.0.6` or below, `Deta` is the sinlge default export and should be imported as such.
+  If you are using the `deta` npm package of `0.0.6` or below, `Deta` is the single default export and should be imported as such.

   ```js
   const Deta = require('deta');